Handy4ndy/ShiftClickV2/README.md

 We are committed to providing a welcoming and supportive environment for all our participants, and we hope you find the //ShiftClick experience both enjoyable and enriching.
 If you have any questions or need further assistance, don't hesitate to ask.

 Happy coding!

+##Table of Contents

+index.html - The home page of the site displaying a number of different elements. about.html - The about page explaining what the web site is about. photoapp.html - A photo app utilized to develop html and css skills. gallery.html - The gallery that incorperates responsive design. quiz.html - A quiz page that utilizes forms and functions. resources.html - The bonus page where there are code samples and minigames
+    /boilerplate.html - html structure boilerprint
+    /tags.html - Displaying a range of element tags /links.html - html link referances
+    /styles.css - The link to the site css page /tictactoe.html - Tic tac toe minigame
+    /rps.html - Rock paper scissors game